Managing the Six Worst Garden Animal Pests

 - Rabbits: Just like Peter in Mr. McGregor’s vegetable patch, these hopping herbivores will nibble on garden flowers as well as vegetables undoing plantings in a blink of an eye.

-- Voles: Voles are root and tuber eaters that will consumer tulip bulbs in winter and chew on root crops, such as carrots, beets, and radishes in warmer season.
+- Voles: Voles are root and tuber eaters that will consumer tulip bulbs in winter and chew on root crops, such as carrots, beets, and radishes in the growing season.
 They are known to use mole tunnels to consumer roots from below.

 - Raccoons: Raccoons often raid vegetable gardens and fruit patches, making away with ears of corn, berries, and fruits of all kinds.

 - Squirrels: Fruits and seed heads may be attacked by squirrels.
-The tend to do their most garden damage during dry periods, and in fall when they are saving food for winter.
+They tend to do their most garden damage during dry periods, and in fall when they are saving food for winter.

 Managing the Worst Garden Animal Pests